Team-Silver-Sphere/SquadJS/README.md

   "autoUpdateMyConfig": false
 }
 ```
- * `autoUpdateMyConfig` - Boolean to determine if SquadJs should updte the users config
+ * `autoUpdateMyConfig` - Boolean to determine if SquadJS should updte the users config

 The config file needs to be valid JSON syntax.
 If an error is thrown saying the config cannot be parsed then try putting the config into a JSON syntax checker (there's plenty to choose from that can be found via Google).